-We have identified two material weaknesses in our internal controls as of December 31, 2021, and if we fail to maintain an effective system of internal controls, our ability to accurately and timely report our financial results or prevent fraud may be adversely affected, and investor confidence and the market price of the ADSs may be adversely affected.
+If we fail to maintain an effective system of internal controls, our ability to accurately and timely report our financial results or prevent fraud may be adversely affected, and investor confidence and the market price of the ADSs may be adversely affected.

 We are subject to reporting obligations under the U.S. securities laws.
 The SEC, as required under Section 404 of the Sarbanes-Oxley Act of 2002, adopted rules requiring every public company to include a management report on such company's internal control over financial reporting in its annual report, which contains management's assessment of the effectiveness of the company's internal control over financial reporting.
 We were subject to such requirement starting from fiscal year 2020.
 In addition, once we cease to be an "emerging growth company," as such term is defined in the Jumpstart Our Business Startups Act of 2012 (as amended by the Fixing America's Surface Transportation Act of 2015), or the JOBS Act, an independent registered public accounting firm for a public company must issue an attestation report on the effectiveness of our internal control over financial reporting.
-Had our independent registered public accounting firm performed an audit of our internal control over financial reporting, additional control deficiencies may have been identified.
+However, we opted to have KPMG Huazhen LLP, our independent registered public accounting firm, issue a report on the effectiveness of our internal control over financial reporting, despite the fact that, as an emerging growth company, we are not legally required to do so.